 Local Animal Shelter

-Shelter services are provided by the Ramona Humane Society in San Jacinto.
-Any stray animal that is picked up by animal control is taken to the Ramona Shelter.
+Shelter services are provided by the County of Riverside Animal Shelter in San Jacinto.
+Any stray animal that is picked up by animal control is taken to the County Shelter:

 To adopt a new pet you can contact: